Financial forecasting is what separates good Financial Planning and Analysis (FP&A) from great FP&A.

 - Pairs the flexibility and familiarity of your spreadsheets with the control and power of enterprise software.

 - Implements quickly.
 Cube gets you up and running in days, not months, which means faster time to value at a lower cost.

 - Connects with any source system, browser, and sheet in moments, so you don't have to change your work style.

 - Access to an award-winning customer team with deep FP&A experience.

 Cube’s simple and intuitive experience makes it an excellent choice for mid-market companies that want to get started fast with scalable, enterprise-grade technology at a reasonable price.

 - Customizable dashboards and reports

 - Centralized formulas and KPI

-These FP&A software features translate to easier reporting and KPIs, more accurate forecasting and budgeting, faster close and consolidation cycles, and collaborative teamwork for more control and fewer mistakes.
+Cube features translate to easier financial reporting and KPI management, more accurate forecasting and budgeting, faster close and consolidation cycles, and collaborative teamwork for more control and fewer mistakes.

 Cube vs. Adaptive: